msaqib25/playbook/whodoeswhat.md

 2. Enterprise Digital (Profile 3): These are large engagements for web or mobile that require us to put our best foot forward.
 This means all hands on deck. **Alexa Discepolo**, Frank, DOPS, AT, SH & UA are all involved in handling these opportunities.

-3. Inbound Digital (Profile 4): All inbound leads on our .digital website are the responsibility of **Ishan Farooq**.
+3. Digital Web - Inbound (Profile 4): All inbound leads on our .digital website are the responsibility of **Ishan Farooq**.
 He is supported by **Mustansir Kanchwala (Matt)** and Alexa Discepolo.

+4. Digital Web - Pakistan: We have a pretty substantial digital business in Pakistan.
+Ishan is supported by **Abbas Jaffer** who leads all PK specific web opportunities.

-4. Partner Program: **David Cutler** leads our partner program.
+5. Partner Program: **David Cutler** leads our partner program.
 He build relationships with agencies that use our capabilities and bandwidth to grow their business.
 Depending on the type of opportunity that comes from the partner program; the opportunity is passed to the appropriate group within the business team.

 ## Digital Operations (DOPS)